aldor007/mkaciuba-com/content/blog/posts/homelab-2022-part-2.md

 type = "posts"
 +++

 In previous [post](/blog/posts/homelab-2022-part-1) I have described hardware and network setup.
-Today I will talk about software which I have installed on my cluster
+Today I will talk about software that I have installed on my cluster

-Repository with configuration described in this post can be found [here](https://github.com/aldor007/homelab)
+A repository with the configuration described in this post can be found [here](https://github.com/aldor007/homelab)

 - [Storage](#storage)
 - [Monitoring and logs](#monitoring-and-logs)